GSA/digitalgov-pra/README.md

 2. In a separate terminal window, run `npm run test:pa11y` to initiate the accessibility checker.

-*Note:* Accessibility testing configuration is located in the .pa11yci file.
+Note: Accessibility testing configuration is located in the .pa11yci file.

-## Contributing

-To provide feedback, follow this repository and [open an issue in the repo](https://github.com/GSA/digitalgov-pra/issues/new).

 ### Public domain